-- · Significant deficiencies in internal control;

-- Significant findings from the audit;

-- · Significant matters discussed with management;

-- Our conclusions on the significant audit risks and areas of management judgement;

-- Summary of misstatements;

-- Management representation letter;

-- Our proposed draft audit report; and

-- Independence.
+- Significant deficiencies in internal control. - Significant findings from the audit. - · Significant matters discussed with management. - · Significant difficulties, if any, encountered during the audit. - Qualitative aspects of the entity's accounting practices, including accounting policies, accounting estimates and financial statement disclosures. - Our conclusions on the significant audit risks and areas of management judgement. - Summary of misstatements. - Management representation letter. - · Our proposed draft audit report. - Independence.